Distributed Practice and the HPAT: What you need to know Part 1

 This is the essence of distributed practice.

-Other benefits include that it is much easier to implement HPAT study in conjunction with academia and your hobbies than it is with cramming.
+Other benefits of distributed practice include that it is much easier to implement HPAT study in conjunction with schoolwork and your hobbies than it is with cramming.
 Additionally, you will be forming an excellent study and lifestyle habit that will serve you well for the future, especially through medical school.

 In part 2 of this blog series, we will be looking at how you can implement distributed practice into your HPAT study schedule to optimise your HPAT performance.